 Reporting a Birth Abroad

 Children born abroad to U.S. citizen parents may have a claim to U.S. citizenship.
 If the parent or parents meet the legal requirements to transmit citizenship to their child, the child’s birth may be reported at the Consular Section and a U.S. passport and social security number may be obtained for him or her.
 Provided the citizenship transmission requirements are met, the Consular Section will issue a Consular Report of Birth Abroad, which will serve as evidence of the child’s U.S. citizenship.
 For details on the requirements for transmitting citizenship, please click here.
+Please note that you must have been a U.S. citizen at the time of your child’s birth in order to pass citizenship to your child.

 We strongly recommend that you report the birth of your child as soon as possible after birth.
 It is not possible to issue a Consular Report of Birth Abroad for a child who is over the age of 18, but the child may still be documented as a U.S. citizen and issued a passport.
 If you would like to document the citizenship of a child over the age of 18 who was born outside the United States and who never received a Consular Report of Birth Abroad, please e-mail our office for instructions.